-Industry 4.0 is a revolutionary movement that has provided increasingly interconnecting components to the industrial sector through the use of technology.
-Among the several tools that emerged from industry 4.0, one has been calling the attention due to its revolutionary outcome: The Digital Twin technology, which has been used in industry to raise productivity by planning and optimizing the process of collecting and analyzing data through a continuous flow of data coming from a real asset and being sent to a digital replica.
+The Industry 4.0 is a revolutionary movement that has provided increasingly interconnecting components to the industrial sector through the use of technology.
+Among the several tools that emerged from this movement, one has been calling the attention due to its revolutionary outcome: The Digital Twin.

 This technology has in its essence the main pillars from the Fourth Industrial Revolution, being digitized, decentralized, modular, and allowing real-time operation to get the most customizable and optimized outcomes.

 The Digital Twin was originally designed by Michael Grieves in 2002, to be used in the Project Life-cycle Management (PLM).
-Even though the Digital Twin is still being used in this area, other industries have also discovered the value delivered by this technology to the improvement of their process and operations.
-Here we have two examples of industries that are using Digital Twin:
+Even though the Digital Twin is still being used in this area, other companies have also discovered the value delivered by this technology to the improvement of their process and operations.
+Here we have two examples of Digital Twin applications: